senthilthyagarajan/stencilled.me/content/post/2017-10-25-airbnb-listing.md

 **What Next**

-The next stage for this project is to identify a relation ship between the proximity of listing to subway stations , amenities listed for the property,POI's such as restaurants, workplace, demographic variables such as daytime population.
+The next stage for this project is to identify a relationship between the proximity of listing to subway stations , amenities listed for the property,POI's such as restaurants, workplace, demographic variables such as daytime population.
 A shiny app which would show the listings and various layers such as rental price by geographies , all in one place for all the cities Airbnb have the rentals listed.